JohannesMP/U-EAT-Events-Redux/README.md

     public class Category {                    // 3.
 The container for the static readonly strings static Category() { InitAll(); }         // 4.
 Ensures that all static readonly strings are init

       public static readonly string SomeEvent; // 5.
-Guaranteed to be initialized with string "SomeEvent" }
+Guaranteed to be initialized with string "Category.SomeEvent" }
   }
 }